Michael Douglas & Catherine Zeta-Jones' Daughter on If They're Strict

 Victor Demarchelier for Town & Country

 So will she follow in her parents' famous footsteps?
 Zeta Douglas said she loves fashion and acting.
-However, she also mentioned that she enjoys singing and playing the piano.
+However, she also mentioned she enjoys singing and playing the piano.
 But for now, she's concentrating on her studies.

 She's not the only one hitting the books.
 Douglas and Zeta-Jones also revealed their son, Dylan, is enjoying his first year of college.